 We are looking for individuals that love working with children and are hoping to gain experience with autism through this rewarding and fulfilling job opportunity.

 We provide 40 hours of paid training which includes shadowing our team of experienced professionals and a 2 hour class held in our office.
 The starting rate of pay for this position is between $9.00 and $10.00 per hour, depending on experience.
 The training rate is $7.50 per hour and will be increased to the agreed upon starting rate after successful completion of the training program.

 We offer flexible hours on a part-time basis.
 Our schedules change each semester which allows us to work with your availability.
-Each child's team consists of 3-4 Line Staff where each staff member provides 6-12 hours of therapy per week.
-Each Line is typically scheduled for 2-3 hours per day and 3-6 days per week, plus a weekly team meeting.
+Each child's team consists of 3-4 Behavioral Therapy Technicians where each staff member provides 6-12 hours of therapy per week.
+Each Technician is typically scheduled for 2-3 hours per day and 3-6 days per week, plus a weekly team meeting.
 Most shifts are scheduled between 8:00 am and 6:00 pm Monday through Saturday.

 It is very important that applicants be able to make a minimum 6-9 month commitment, as it is difficult for our families and children to change staff too frequently.
 If you do not think you can make this commitment, I would encourage you to contact us when your schedule allows.

 Other requirements of the position are as follows:

 - Must have a high school diploma or equivalent

 - Must have your own transportation

 - Must provide proof of auto insurance